Aiven-Open/gcs-connector-for-apache-kafka/README.md

 gcs.credentials.default=true
 ##

+# The value of object metadata Content-Encoding.
+# This can be used for leveraging storage-side de-compression before download.
+# Optional, the default is null.
+gcs.object.content.encoding=gzip

 # The set of the fields that are to be output, comma separated.
 # Supported values are: `key`, `value`, `offset`, `timestamp`, and `headers`.